jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*OpenSolaris*](images/Chapter-02/Linux-logos/OpenSolaris/128px-OpenSolaris_Logo-2.svg.png "Open Solaris")

-* In 2006 Sun had experimented with creating and opensource user based distro from their Unix based Solaris OS [^16]
+* In 2006 Sun had opensourced their Unix-based Solaris OS [^16]
-* They hired Ian Murdock (the guy who started Debian) to oversee this project
+* They hired Ian Murdock (founder of Debian) to oversee this project
-* Project was called OpenSolaris but was killed when Oracle purchased Sun in 2010
+* Project was called OpenSolaris, but was killed when Oracle purchased Sun in 2010
 * [Explanation of how OpenSolaris was killed and *closed* sourced by Oracle.](http://www.slideshare.net/bcantrill/fork-yeah-the-rise-and-development-of-illumos "Fork")

 #### Illumos